NEH-FunCode/Chess-Game-with-AIs/README.md

 # Chess Game with some IAs
 I retrieved a simple chess game in Python on internet, implementing chess rules.
-I added IAs (level easy : AI makes random moves, level medium : mixmax strategy with low depth, level hard : improvment of the minmax strategy, called alphabeta), graphical features and tried to reorganise the code.
+I added IAs (level easy : AI makes random moves, level medium : minmax strategy with low depth, level hard : improvment of the minmax strategy, called alphabeta), graphical features and tried to reorganise the code.

 Dependencies :